Scare tactics: one person's

 a British opposition group's site, without explanation

-Yup, my note on the photo, again, so it can't
+Yup, my note on the photo, again, so it

 be reused by others